-In addition to removing rust from metal, these methods can be used with furniture made of chrome, steel and wrought iron.
+In addition to removing rust from metal, these methods can be used for furniture made of chrome, steel, and wrought iron.

 Baking soda, a popular chemical compound found in almost every household, is effective in removing rust from metal.
 Just apply a thin layer of the wet mixture of baking soda and water and later scrub it off.

 Mix baking soda with water or hydrogen peroxide (for hard rust) and prepare a thick paste.
 Gently apply this acid-based solution using a cleaning cloth or pad on the rusty metal surface and leave it there for about 15-20 minutes.